VoxelForge/VoxelForge/README.md

 An unofficial Minecraft-like game for Minetest.
 Fork of Mineclonia with focus on stability, performance and features.
-For information about migrating from Voxelibre or Mineclonia to VoxelForge, see [MIGRATING.md](../../../src/branch/main/MIGRATING.md).
+For information about

-Version: Voxelforge Beta 0.5.0
+Version: Voxelforge Beta 0.6.0

 ### Differences from Mineclonia
 * More minecraft like font.
-* different Jukebox music.
-* better structure platforms.
 * bubble columns.
 * Different Chat hud.
 * Vaults.
 * Bundles.
-* 1.21 status effects.
 * Tripwire.
 * FireFlies.

-### Differences from Voxelibre
-* Mace
+* Procedural Structures.
-* More minecraft like font.
-* Different Jukebox music.
+* Breeze.
-* Better structure platforms.
+* Bogged.
+* Pale Garden.
+* Trial Chambers.
-* bubble columns.
+* Trial Spawners.
-* Overworld depth increased from 64 to 128 nodes.
-* Improved nether portals.
-* Improved leaf decay.
+* MC mob rejects.
-* Improved villages.
+* Firefly bush.
-* Wandering traders and trader llamas.
-* Suspicious nodes, pottery shreds and decorated pots.
-* Conduits.
+* Better wind charges.
-* Deep dark biome and ancient hermitage (structure corresponding to ancient city).
-* Functional loom to apply banner patterns.
-* Lush caves biome.
-* Cherry grove biome.
-* No hamburgers.
+* Music.
-* FireFlies.
+* Structure Block.
-* Vaults.
+* Datapacks.

+If you want a lesser minecraft experience. (but still a very fun game) Checkout Voxelibre!
+[VoxeLibre Download link](https://content.luanti.org/packages/Wuzzy/mineclone2/)

 ### Gameplay
 You start in a randomly-generated world made entirely of cubes.
 You can explore